nicklockwood/layout/README.md

 </UIView>
 ```

 The type of the parameter in this case must be `String`, and not `UILabel` as you might expect.
-The reason for this is that the outlet is a KeyPath that references a property of the layout's owner (typically a view controller), not a direct reference to the view itself.
+The reason for this is that the outlet is a keyPath that references a property of the layout's owner (typically a view controller), not a direct reference to the view itself.

 **Note:** Outlet expressions must be set using a constant or literal value, and cannot be changed once set.
 Attempting to set the outlet using a state variable or other dynamic value will result in an error.